Display-Lab/knowledge-base/vignettes/goal_gain_vignette/readme.md

 ### Moderators
 Moderators are factors that inhibit or promote the influence of the feedback intervention on the recipient.
 The goal gain causal pathway has the following moderators:
+1. `Message recency` - The number of months since this message was delivered previously.
-1. `Habituation` - How many times has the recipient previously received this message in the last year?
+2. `Message delivery count` - How many times has the recipient previously received this message in the last year?
-2. `Regulatory fit` - To what extent is the message aligned to the behavior/task's characteristics, context, and recipient personality (motivated by bad outcome prevention vs. good outcome promotion).
+3. `Regulatory fit` - To what extent is the message aligned to the behavior/task's characteristics, context, and recipient personality (motivated by bad outcome prevention vs. good outcome promotion).
-3. `Gap size` - How large is the gap between the recipient's performance level and that of the social comparator?
+4. `Gap size` - How large is the gap between the recipient's performance level and that of the social comparator?
-4. `Slope of trend` - Derivative of the performance measure in the time domain
+5. `Slope of trend` - Derivative of the performance measure in the time domain
-5. `Time since last loss`
+6. `Time since last loss`

 ### Mechanisms
 Mechanisms are factors that the intervention operates through to influence the feedback recipient.
 Adapted from [Carey et. al. 2019](https://doi.org/10.1093/abm/kay078).
 The goal gain pathway has the following mechanisms: